Guides

 • Create a free account at Abstract API and copy your unique Phone Validation API key.

-• Add the key to your secure configuration, for example, export ABSTRACT_API_KEY=xxx in your secrets manager.
+• Add the key to your secure configuration, for example, as an environment variable.

-• Call the endpoint from your service and parse the JSON response.
+• Call the endpoint from your application and parse the JSON response.

 const fetch = (await import('node-fetch')).default;